Lone Wolf vs. Hickcock

 Indian human remains and artifacts, make their lists available

-Indian tribes, and return any items requested by the tribes.
+to Indian tribes, and return any items requested by the tribes.

 Indian Law Enforcement Act - This Congressional Act created a